samarthpawar308-bot/Ecommerce-Customer-Behavior-Analysis/README.md

 These transformations ensure consistency across the datasets and provide a reliable foundation for downstream analytics.

+## Exploratory Data Analysis (EDA)

+Before applying sentiment analysis, exploratory data analysis was performed to understand the structure and quality of the cleaned datasets.

+The analysis focused on:

+* Examining customer review data
+* Understanding rating distributions
+* Identifying missing values and text inconsistencies
+* Exploring review lengths and common patterns
+* Preparing the data for sentiment classification

+This step provides a better understanding of the data and ensures it is suitable for further analysis using Python.

 ## Project Status

 Data validation and exploration currently in progress.